plone/training/voltohandson/introtoblocks.rst

 Block edit component props
 --------------------------

-The view component of a block receives these props from the Blocks Engine:
+The edit component of a block receives these props from the Blocks Engine:

   - type - the type of the block
   - id - the unique ID for the current block